satvikvats/thefacefinder/README.md

  Will help detect number of faces, color contrast and more information can be computed depending of the data fetched.
  *****
  TODO
-- refresh for backend
+- refresh for backend -- look into local server
      - talk to Akshat for help on postre database
-- npm lib connect to clarifai
-- see if the updated api have calls of location on image
+- see if the updated api have old calls

  *NOTES*